• Skip to primary navigation

 Classic Potato Rolls

 Fresh from the oven and made from scratch, these no-knead potato rolls are absolute perfection.
 The mashed potatoes add great taste and texture to Classic Potato Rolls whether it's for a holiday meal or with your favorite soup or stew.
-Top with Homemade Honey Butter for an incredible treat.
+Try these rolls with Black Bean and Sweet Potato Soup.
+Top with Homemade Honey Butter for an incredible treat or serve with Creamy Seafood Chowder.

 5 from 86 votes